orionfollett/oarm/README.md

 There are two "modules": oarm and ostd.

 1. ostd has my personal standard library.
-I came into this project with nothing, so I implemented some string utilities and a hash map in there.
+I came into this project with nothing, so I implemented some string utilities and a hash map.
 I mostly only implemented functions that I directly needed.
-For example the hash map has no "pop" or "remove" function since I did not require it.
+For example the hash map has no "pop" or "remove" function since I didn't require it.

 2. oarm has the main application logic.
 Instructions are executed one at a time, state is copied on each instruction execution.
 Performance was not a concern as long as it felt reasonable to run very small programs on modern hardware.